saipradeep29/websiteblocker/README.md

 For Mac OS X path is– “/private/etc/hosts”

 # Getting started
-//add path of hosts  to host_path in code
+/add path of hosts  to host_path in code

 example :hosts_path="C:\Windows\System32\drivers\etc\hosts"

-//add websites you want to block in website_list in the code
+/add websites you want to block in website_list in the code

  example :website_list=["instagram.com","spankbang.com"]

-run the script using python
+/run the script using python

 # Automate script